The best query letters are the flashpoint where we present

 And I sell more than 90% of the stories I pitch.
 Most veteran freelance writers consider they’re doing well if they sell 25% to 40% of the stories they pitch.
 I’m clearly doing something right with my query letters – and it’s been my area of expertise for several years.

 Beyond my own freelance writing experience, I’ve also learned a tremendous amount about query letters from coaching and mentoring my clients.
-After three years and dozens of clients, I’ve learned a lot about what not to do in queries.
+After six years and over a hundred clients, I’ve learned a lot about what it takes to write the best query letters.

-Some of their mistakes would have cost them the sale of their stories if I hadn’t been the “human checklist” looking over their shoulder and giving them feedback before they hit “send”.
+Some mistakes I've seen coaching clients make would have cost them the sale of their stories if I hadn’t been the “human checklist” looking over their shoulder and giving them feedback before they hit “send”.

 After I've vetted their queries, virtually all my aspiring travel writers have had their